ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g is a tr L.slation from an ancient
+fU following is a tr L.slation from an ancient
 psssam pwm, which, says the Etinburgh Reviev,
 M acrpuMd by uothmg with which we are ac­
 fmrnied in the Spanioa language, except the &quot; Ode